huggingface/olm-datasets/pipeline_scripts/wikipedia/README.md

-Per the repository [here](https://huggingface.co/datasets/Tristan/wikipedia), all you need is this Python code:
+Per the repository [here](https://huggingface.co/datasets/Tristan/wikipedia), all you need is this Python code.
+It should take about an hour on a GCP `n1-standard-96`.

 ```
 from datasets import load_dataset